How to Insulate a Loft

 A fundamental factor that plays a role in every home improvement job is budget.
 When considering if an insulation upgrade is right for your home, its important to factor in all of the costs when planning out the project.
 So, how much will insulating a loft actually set you back?

 A fundamental factor in every home improvement project is how much it's going to cost.
 If you're considering insulating your loft space, it's important to consider your budget before you begin.
 According to HomeHow, the average cost of loft insulation is between £5 and £11 per square metre.
 Which means for an average-sized British semi-detached home, you can expect the project to cost around £300.
 Although this may be a considerable investment, loft insulation can often pay for itself within 2-3 years.
-For example, correctly installed loft insulation can reduce bills by around £225 per year in a detached home, and £135 in a semi-detached property.
+For example, correctly installed loft insulation can reduce bills by around £225 per year in a detached home, and £135 in a semi-detached property according to Money Supermarket.
 This means that within a matter of two years, the savings on your energy bills could surpass the initial outlay.

 Of course, there are other costs to consider.
 The calculations above do not account for labour, which could almost double the cost of your project, taking a rate £200 per day into consideration.
 Of course, if any structural work, damp removal, or anything else is required, this will come at additional cost as well.
 You may also need to purchase your own tools or PPE if insulating your loft yourself.
 The best way to prepare for these costs is to plan ahead.
 Sit down, and work through all definite and possible expenses, and compare your final figure to future savings to help you decide if it's worth it.